Skip to content

 Text input (single string) Full support for text embeddings

-Multimodal input Image, audio, video
+Multimodal input Image, audio, video, document (image + text)

 Multiple input (batch array) Process multiple inputs efficiently